escaperwu/Movie_poster_classify/README.md

 # Movie Poster Genre Classification

 This project is designed to classify movie genres based on movie posters using advanced deep learning models.
-The primary models used are Vision Transformer (ViT) and ResNet.
+The primary models used are Vision Transformer (ViT) and ResNet50.

 ## Overview